drowe67/codec2-dev/codec2-dev/README_ofdm.txt

   SNR3k(dB):  2.15 C/No: 36.9 PAPR:  9.8
   BER......: 0.1015 Tbits: 88774 Terrs:  9012
   Coded BER: 0.0445 Tbits: 41776 Terrs:  1860

+Note: 10% Raw BER operating point on both channels, as per design.
+To get a coded BER of around 1% on fading channels we need an interleaver of about 2x the fade duration (e.g. --interleaver 16), above examples are with interleaver == 1, so coded performance is not that great.

 C Code
 ------